gustavoakira-sw/api-quickcheck/README.md

 ├── popup.js
 └── styles.css
 ```
-- Pin it for ease of use
+- Pin it for ease of use in the future